-In this paper, we present an almost linear algorithm to place and build gating functions in a single step for GSA construction.
-The algorithm is based on the well-known path compression technique[Tar79].
-It is easy to implement and efficient for the programs in the Perfect Benchmark.
+In this paper, we present an almost-linear time algorithm to place and build gating functions in a single step for GSA construction.
+The algorithm is based on the well-known path compression technique [Tar79].
+Our technique reveals the relationship between the gating path and the iterative dominance frontier in the flow graph and provides a new perspective of the SSA and GSA representation.
+As comparied with GSA algorithms, the new algorithm is more concise and more efficient.
+Our preliminary experiment demonstrates that it is fast for the programs in the Perfect Benchmark suite.